Top 10 DevOps Blunders and How to Sidestep Them

 Firstly, version control provides traceability, allowing teams to track changes over time and understand the evolution of the codebase.
 Collaboration is smoother as team members can work on different features simultaneously—without stepping on each other’s toes—merging their contributions without conflict later.
 If a new feature introduces issues or a critical bug emerges, versioning means you can roll back to a stable state.

 However, neglecting proper versioning can lead to a multitude of challenges.
 Without a clear record of changes, merging disparate code branches can become a nightmare.
 Conflicts that arise may prove tedious or impossible to resolve.

 A lack of consistent versioning can result in more than just technical issues—it can cause lost features or reintroduce previously addressed bugs.
-Consistent versioning is best practice because it’s essential to maintaining integrity and efficiency.
+Consistent versioning is best practise because it’s essential to maintaining integrity and efficiency.

 10. Resistance to change: Sticking to legacy systems

 Clinging to legacy systems can be a significant impediment.
-While legacy systems may be deeply entrenched and familiar, they often lack the agility required for modern DevOps practices.
+While legacy systems may be deeply entrenched and familiar, they often lack the agility required for modern DevOps practises.
 Persisting with these systems can lead to compatibility issues, increased security vulnerabilities, and drain resources as teams grapple with maintaining outdated infrastructure.

 Learning from DevOps missteps